nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2024-12-13-claim-table-pagination.md

 AS stated above due to time constraints we didn't have the room to test this with users, but given the use of a well established GDS pattern and existing indirect testing carried out in Alpha we felt there was minimal risk to developing this without further testing in our service.

 ## What we will do next
 We will look to develop this design and monitor it during private beta for any issues.
 While unlikely if we need to we can iterate the design as needed further on in private beta.
-P